monerica-project/monerica/README.md

 # TODO:

-1. add better styling
+1. Add deployments for TOR and various decentralized web hosting services.
+We want something to fallback on in case the cloudflare site gets attacked.
+I'll have to configure dns failover or something to intelligently resolve the domain.
-2. Add deployments for TOR and various decentralized web hosting services
+2. add better styling
 3. Create CI/CD for all deployment endpoints